brumar/onionizer/README.md

 Onionizer decorator-like are called middleware and sometimes referred to as onion layers.

 Features include:
-- middleware composition (accepting a list of onionizer middleware and context managers)
+- middleware composition (accepting a list of onionizer middleware)
 - possibility to mutate the arguments given to the wrapped function in a readable way
 - support for context managers and callable objects
+- onionizer middleware work seamlessly with sync and async functions (no need to write your logic twice anymore)

 ## Motivation